jordifierro/rails-api-base/README.md

-The application itself is almost empty, it only aims to provide some basic modules, implement the structures for some patterns and give some sample code.
+The application itself is almost empty, it only aims to provide some basic modules, implement the structures with some patterns and give sample code.
 Here are the specifications:

 #### RESTful Api